 - 2 years manufacturer warranty

-- No repair kit or travel bag
+- No travel bag included in the package

 - Only one color choice.
 Somewhat basic design